arashariadev/angular-testing/README.md

 # How To run this app

-Its also possible to install the modules as usual using npm:
+Its also possible to install the modules using the following command:

     npm install